daniellevert/somewherebetween/README.md

 Created for: ART 151 Course

+View recorded performance with the program here: https://vimeo.com/414346683

 This project is meant to explore the dichotomy of life during the 21st century global pandemic caused by the COVID-19 outbreak.
 The COVID-19 pandemic has drastically changed the lives of billions around the world overnight.
 With non-essential businesses closing their doors as people work, learn, and